-To test whether the attenuated GVHD state induced by NKG2D blockade was related to the suppression of cytotoxic activity of CD8+ T-cells, we tested the effects of anti-NKG2D antibody on GVHD induced by perforin KO CD8+ T-cells.
-Perforin KO CD8+ T-cells display defective cytotoxic responses and hence mediate reduced GVHD in some but not all GVHD models36-38.
-Importantly, we found that in the B6→Balb/c model, GVHD-induced weight loss, clinical score, and mortality mediated by CD8+ T-cells from perforin KO mice were partially reduced compared to CD8+ T-cells from WT mice (Supplemental Figure 3).
-If NKG2D-mediated protection was due to reduced cytotoxic activity of CD8+ T-cells in allogeneic BMT mice, we reasoned that perforin deficiency would be unable to further enhance the protective effects of NKG2D blockade.
-Indeed, the combination of perforin deficiency and NKG2D blockade was not additive in attenuating GVHD-induced weight loss or clinical score (Supplemental Figure 3).
-These data suggest that NKG2D blockade, at least in part, mediates its protective effect by suppressing the cytotoxic activity of CD8+ T-cells in allogeneic HSCT mice.
+To test whether the attenuated GVHD state induced by NKG2D blockade was related to the suppression of cytotoxic activity of CD8+ T cells, we tested the effects of anti-NKG2D antibody on GVHD induced by perform KO CD8+ T cells.
+Perform KO CD8+ T cells display defective cytotoxic responses and hence mediate reduced GVHD in some but not all GVHD models.36-38 Importantly, we found that in the B6 \rightarrow Balb/c model, GVHD-induced weight loss, clinical score, and mortality mediated by CD8+ T cells from perforin KO mice were partially reduced compared with CD8+ T cells from WT mice (supplemental Figure 3).
+If NKG2D-mediated protection was caused by reduced cytotoxic activity of CD8+ T cells in allogeneic BMT mice, we reasoned that perforin deficiency would be unable to further enhance the protective effects of NKG2D blockade.
+Indeed, the combination of perforin deficiency and NKG2D blockade was not additive in attenuating GVHD-induced weight loss or clinical score (supplemental Figure 3).
+These data suggest that NKG2D blockade, at least in part, mediates its protective effect by suppressing the cytotoxic activity of CD8+ T cells in allogeneic HSCT mice.